clash-lang/clash-lang.org/content/blog/0009-shockwaves.md

 ## Going beyond the basics

-Shockwaves was designed to be highly configurable and modular in its design.
+Shockwaves was designed to be highly configurable and modular.
-For each Haskell type, it defines a `Translator` which determines how the binary value of a signal is turned into a waveform viewer translation - a textual representation, style, and any number of (nested) translations of subsignals.
+For each Haskell type, it defines a `Translator` that determines how the binary value of a signal is turned into a waveform viewer translation - a textual representation, style, and any number of (nested) translations of subsignals.
 In a way, they represent a combination of `unpack` and `show`, applied recursively.

 The translators are fairly granular and have almost no hardcoded limitations on how values are displayed.
+Most translators are composed of other translators.
-This basically lets you represent your type however you want though custom `Waveform` instances.
+This lets you represent your type in virtually any form you want though custom `Waveform` instances.

 And if the standard modules do not work for you, there's always the option to switch to using lookup tables.
-While these are a little less performant, they give you absolutely full control!
+While these are a little less performant, they give you absolutely full control from within Haskell!
 You can do things like:

 - creating colors on the fly
 - adding debug signals that are computed from the original values